 The Village of Northport operates a public marina, with a public beach on the south side.
 The bay is lined with homes, and there are two boat yards north of town and a private marina on the southerly end of the bay.

-In September 2007, an underwater archaeologist with the Grand Traverse Bay Underwater Preserve Council said that they might have discovered a boulder about 3.5 to 4 feet high x 5 feet long with a prehistoric carving in the bay.
+In September 2007 an underwater archeologist with the Grand Traverse Bay Underwater Preserve Council said that they might have discovered a boulder about 3.5 to 4 feet high x 5 feet long with a prehistoric carving in the bay.
 The granite rock has markings that resemble a mastodon with a spear in its side.
-However, confirmation that the markings are such an ancient petroglyph will require more evidence.
+But confirmation that the markings are an ancient petroglyph will require more evidence.

 Lastly, cherry orchards line the bay region, giving rise to Traverse City’s claim to be the Cherry Capital of the World, with several nationally known companies offer cherry-based products made with Northern Michigan tart cherries.
 Besides cherries, the surrounding countryside produces grapes and is home to a large part of the Michigan’s wine industry.